numical/whispers/README.md

 # whispers

 A Google Cloud Platform (GCP) Playground
 Discovering how to run Node.js.
+The party game 'Chinese Whispers' with Google's speech API's.

 ## Options